MaxMusing/gpt-agent-utils/README.md

 ### Truncating messages

 You can use [`truncateMessages`](src/truncateMessages.ts) to select the most recent messages that fit within a provided token limit.
-This is useful for implementing a simple sliding window memory.

 ```ts
 import { generateFunctions, truncateMessages } from "gpt-agent-utils";